styleguidist/react-styleguidist/Issue_Template.md

   2. Modify it to reproduce the issue.
   3. Push to GitHub and paste the link here.

 By doing this, you’re saving us a lot of time!
-Reproducible issues gets fixed faster.
+Reproducible issues get fixed faster.